drshahizan/special-topic-data-engineering/assignment/data-integration/submission/Regex/Report.md

    - nafld2.csv

 ### 2. Create and Setup Data Factory
+Purpose: Create an instance of Azure Data Factory, which will serve as the orchestrator for our data integration processes.

 Create a new Azure Data Factory resource in Azure Portal.
 Provide a name, select the subscription, resource group, and region for our Data Factory.
 Click on the "Create" button to create the Azure Data Factory.
 <p align="center">
   <img src="images/datafactory.jpg" height= '300px'>